phateks/House_Master/README.md

 ## Notes
 - Each thermostat package is completely self-contained
-- No conflicts between thermostats - each has unique IDs
+- No conflicts between thermostats - each has unique IDs (thermo_id must be unique!)
 - Easy to add or remove thermostats without touching existing code
 - All settings (min/max temp, step size, etc.) can be customized per thermostat if needed
+- Same file (io_extension.yaml or modbus_thermostats.yaml) can be used multiple times with different vars

 ## License
 MIT